blabla1337/skf-flask/skf/markdown/knowledge_base/302-knowledge_base--TLS--.md

 a message authentication code to prevent undetected loss or alteration of the data during transmission.

 In addition to the properties above, careful configuration of TLS can provide additional privacy-related properties such as forward secrecy, ensuring that any future disclosure of encryption keys cannot be used to decrypt any TLS communications recorded in the past

+## Solution:

+Always use TLS everywhere and apply the best security configuration.